Ces-D/cobblepot/README.md

     - **Transaction** - each transaction is an exchange between two accounts.
 Two equal and opposite accounts for all the transactions, namely _credit_ and _debit_. `credits` one _account_ and `debits` another account.
 The general format for transactions include: _date of transaction_, _memo_, _debit amount_, _credit amount_, _reference number_.

 ## TODO
-- create an account and store the created account in a chart of accounts file
 - read this file for starting a session for the account
 - display the session in the console like python venv
 - create entrys for this account